cboucher01/cboucher01.github.io/cv.md

 ## Awards and Honors

-- **Elinor Nahm Prize in Russian Literature and Culture**, Bryn Mawr College, May 2023
+- ### Elinor Nahm Prize in Russian Literature and Culture Bryn Mawr College, May 2023

 ## Presentations

-- **Provost’s Office Collaboration in Progress Series presentation**, Bryn Mawr College, November 29, 2023
+- ### Provost’s Office Collaboration in Progress Series presentation Bryn Mawr College, November 29, 2023
-- **Critical Digital Editions panel**, Association for Computers and the Humanities (ACH) Conference, June 29, 2023
+- ### Critical Digital Editions panel
+  Association for Computers and the Humanities (ACH) Conference, June 29, 2023
-- **Slavic DH Workshop: Doing Digital Editions**, Association for Slavic, East European, and Eurasian Studies (ASEEES), January 20, 2023
+- ### Slavic DH Workshop: Doing Digital Editions Association for Slavic, East European, and Eurasian Studies (ASEEES), January 20, 2023
-- **Building a Critical Web Design Toolkit**, Bucknell University Digital Scholarship Conference (BUDSC), October 20, 2022
+- ### Building a Critical Web Design Toolkit
+  Bucknell University Digital Scholarship Conference (BUDSC), October 20, 2022

 ## Digital Projects

+- ### The Encyclopedia of the Dog

-- **Lead Front-end Developer and UX Designer for The Encyclopedia of the Dog**, a bilingual annotated edition of Sasha Sokolov’s 1980 novel Between Dog and Wolf, launched November 2023
+  Lead Front-end Developer and UX Designer

+  A bilingual annotated edition of Sasha Sokolov’s 1980 novel Between Dog and Wolf

+  Launched November 2023

-- **Front-end Developer and Project Assistant for The Reactor Room**, an immersive Chornobyl exhibition, launched November 2023
+- ### The Reactor Room: An immersive Chornobyl exhibition

+  Front-end Developer and Project Assistant

+  Launched November 2023

+- ### Who Built Bryn Mawr?
+2023-2026

+  Front-end Developer

-- **Front-end Developer for Who Built Bryn Mawr?
-2023-2026**, an iteration of the Who Built Bryn Mawr? project that focuses on researching Asian histories at the college, from its founding to the present day
+  The fourth iteration of the Who Built Bryn Mawr? project, which focuses on researching Asian histories at the college, from its founding to the present day

+- ### The Critical Web Design Toolkit

+  Full-stack Developer

-- **Full-stack Developer for The Critical Web Design Toolkit**, a static website template and collection of resources for sustainable and accessible web design, launched August 2022
+  A static website template and collection of resources for sustainable and accessible web design

+  Launched August 2022

 ## Trainings

-- **Online International Image Interoperability Framework (IIIF) Training**, IIIF Consortium, December 2024
+- ### Online International Image Interoperability Framework (IIIF) Training IIIF Consortium, December 2024
+- ### Oral Histories Training
-- **Oral Histories Training**, Science History Institute, May 2024
+  Science History Institute, May 2024